Albert Costa (racing driver)

-Albert Costa Balboa (born 2 May 1990 in Barcelona) is a Spanish racing driver who currently competes in the FIA World Endurance Championship for Inter Europol Competition.
+Albert Costa Balboa (born 2 May 1990 in Barcelona) is a Spanish racing driver who is competing in the IMSA SportsCar Championship for DragonSpeed.
+He was the 2009 Eurocup Formula Renault 2.0 champion, and has competed in sports car racing since 2012, including class victory in the 2023 24 Hours of Le Mans.

 Career

 Karting

 Costa started his international karting career in 2004, in the Copa Campeones Trophy for ICA Junior class karts, finishing in seventh position.
-He continued in the same class in 2005, with the exception of the Copa Campeones Trophy, where he competed in the ICA class.
+He continued in the same class in 2005, except for the Copa Campeones Trophy, where he competed in the ICA class.
 He finished seventh again in that race, adding a seventh in the Spanish ICA Junior Championship, a 27th in the Andrea Margutti Trophy, and 29th in the European Championship.
 However, Costa excelled himself later in the season, winning the Italian Open Masters.
 He held off the challenges of Charles Pic and Marcus Ericsson to win the title by nine points.
 He continued in karting in 2006, but moved into the ICA class full-time.
 He competed in five different championships over the course of the season, but only finished in the top fifteen in the Asian-Pacific Championship.

 Formula Three

-Costa made the substantial leap from karting to Formula Three, missing out many conventional lower single-seater formulae.
+Costa made the substantial leap from karting to Formula Three, missing out on many conventional lower single-seater formulae.
 He drove for Räikkönen Robertson Racing in the first five rounds of the series, before funds dried up.
-His best result came during the series' first visit to the Bucharest Ring in Romania, when he finished fourth in class, just over a second behind Hamad Al Fardan who finished third.
+His best result came during the series' first visit to the Bucharest Ring in Romania, when he finished fourth in class, just over a second behind Hamad Al Fardan, who finished third.